 Well, it looks like the history pages are taking

-much longer to rebuild after being hacked and
+much longer to rebuild than at first imagined.

-probably the best Rhondda History collection
+Meanwhile, the best Rhondda History

-is at Treorchy library:
+collection is at Treorchy library:

 Treorchy Library